-T individuals while participating in activities requiring projecting the voice (e.g., singing), playing a wind instrument, or aerobic activity.
-Medically Vulnerable/High- Risk Groups Students with special needs or students who are medically fragile may not be able to maintain social distancing, hand or respiratory hygiene, or wear a face covering or mask.
+Medically Vulnerable/Hig h-Risk Groups Students with special needs or students who are medically fragile may not be able to maintain social distancing, hand or respiratory hygiene, or wear a face covering or mask.
 It is important for parents/guardians to work with their child's healthcare providers and school so that an informed decision can be made on how best to meet the child's needs at school while protecting their health and safety.
-Transitioning these students back to school requires: Planning and coordination of: School health services personnel; Special education personnel; Pupil personnel services; and Administration.
+Transitioning these students back to school requires: Planning and coordination of: school health services personnel; special education personnel; pupil personnel services; and administration.
 Alternate plans created in consultation with school health personnel on how to meet the needs of the child while keeping social distancing may include: Additional PPE for staff caring for such students; Assigning designated staff member(s) to care for the student; and/or Decreased students in a classroom, alternating schedules, and provision of related services to an individual instead of group setting.
 Personal Protective Equipment (PPE) Face coverings (masks) will be required to be worn at all times.
-Including, but not limited to: Any time students and/or personnel are less than six (6) feet apart from one another Upon entry to the building until arriving in your workspace or classroom While in any common spaces Hallways, restrooms, entrances, etc. For staff, this also includes break rooms for lunches and breaks, supply closets, restrooms, copiers, etc. When in tightly confined spaces occupied by more than one individual at a time (elevators, supply closets, etc.) When there is more than one occupant in a District vehicle Masks or cloth face-coverings may be removed for mask breaks in the following instances: When scheduled by faculty/staff At least six (6) feet of social distance is able to be maintained.

-- During meal consumption, while students are seated and appropriate 6ft. social distance is maintained. - During designated "mask breaks" while appropriate social distance is maintained. - In-person gatherings when held in an open, well-ventilated space with appropriate social distancing among participants. - Employees are in their normal workspace while observing social distancing, or working alone within a workspace. - Exceptions to mask/face covering requirements will be made for those for whom it is not possible due to medical conditions, disability impact, or other health or safety factors.
+Including, but not limited to: Any time students and/or personnel are less than six (6) feet apart from one another.
+Upon entry to the building until arriving in your workspace or classroom.
+While in any common spaces Hallways, restrooms, entrances, etc. For staff, this also includes break rooms for lunches and breaks, supply closets, restrooms, copiers, etc. When in tightly confined spaces occupied by more than one individual at a time. (elevators, supply closets, etc.) When there is more than one occupant in a District vehicle.
+Masks will be available for anyone who may not bring their own on any given day.
+Masks or cloth face-coverings may be removed for mask breaks in the following instances: When scheduled by faculty/staff At least six (6) feet of social distance is able to be maintained.
+During meal consumption, while students are seated and appropriate 6ft. social distance is maintained.
+During designated "mask breaks" while appropriate social distance is maintained.
+In-person gatherings when held in an open, well-ventilated space with appropriate social distancing among participants.
+Employees are in their normal workspace while observing social distancing, or working alone within a workspace.
+Exceptions to mask/face covering requirements will be made for those for whom it is not possible due to medical conditions, disability impact, or other health or safety factors.
 In these cases, alternate accommodations may be made.